tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The server MUST terminate any ongoing Upload Transfer Procedure for the same token before sending the response.

 If the server has no record of the token in `Upload-Token`, it MUST respond with `404 (Not Found)` status code.

+If the server does not support cancellation, it MUST respond with `405 (Method Not Allowed)` status code.

 ~~~ example
 :method: DELETE